aws-samples/aws-amplify-react-101/README.md

 Below you can find an example of the CSS module that we are going to use to manipulate the look of the buttons as well as the table component.

-1. In the *scrc* directory create a file called *styles.module.css* and paste there the below code so that it is amplify_workshop/src/styles.module.css.
+1. In the *scrc* directory find a file called *App.css* and paste there the below code so that it is amplify_workshop/src/App.css.

-*styles.module.css*
+*App.css*

 ```

+.App {
+  text-align: center;
+  min-height: 100vh;
+  flex-direction: column;
+}

 .tableA {
     max-width: 80%; /*specifies the max width of the table in regards to the full width of the desktop*/